Skip to main content

 What Are Safety Behaviours?

-Safety behaviours are actions children and youth use to avoid or reduce anxiety in social situations.
+Safety behaviours are actions children and youth use to avoid or reduce anxiety in social environments or situations.
 It’s how they respond to their anxiety and it is a form of avoidance – one of the most common responses to anxiety.

 For example, a youth who feels nervous at a birthday party might pretend to be busy on their phone or stand far away from others.
 These behaviours offer short-term relief, but they reinforce their fear and make future situations more challenging – making anxiety harder to manage.